MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-move-overview.md

 ### Azure Stack Hub VHD requirements

 Before you upload the image, consider the following:
-- Azure Stack hUB only supports images from generation one (1) VMs.
+- Azure Stack Hub only supports images from generation one (1) VMs.
 - VHD is of fixed type.
 Azure Stack Hub does not support dynamic disk VHDs.
 To confirm if your disk is fixed, use the **Get-VHD** PowerShell cmdlet.
 - VHD footer cookie has first eight (8) bytes **conectix** as expected.
 - VHD has minimum virtual size of at least 20 MB.